-- Processor speed - Screen brightness - System Sleep Mode - System Hibernation Mode - Display power off period - Hard Disk Drive power off period - How often and for how long you use the Hard Disk Drive and external disk drives, for example, optical disc - How much charge the battery contained to begin with - How you use optional devices, such as a USB device, to which the battery supplies power - Whether you enable Sleep Mode, which can conserve battery power if you are frequently turning the computer off and on - Where you store your programs and data - Whether you close the display panel when you are not using the keyboard - closing the display saves power. - The environmental temperature operating time decreases at low temperatures. - Whether you enable Sleep and Charge function
+- Processor speed

+- Screen brightness

+- System Sleep Mode

+- System Hibernation Mode

+- Display power off period

+- How often and for how long you use the internal storage and external disk drives, for example, optical disc

+- How much charge the battery contained to begin with

+- How you use optional devices, such as a USB device, to which the battery supplies power - Whether you enable Sleep Mode, which can conserve battery power if you are frequently turning the computer off and on - Where you store your programs and data - Whether you close the display panel when you are not using the keyboard closing the display saves power. - The environmental temperature operating time decreases at low temperatures.